Early Childhood Master’s Degree Programs

 General Education

 Gain a progressive, developmental-interaction approach to early childhood education, enabling you to support the growth, development, and learning of the whole child in the context of their community.
-These programs are for teachers and prospective teachers who wish to work with young children, focusing on birth through second grade.
-These degree programs prepare you to work with children in a range of general education settings.
+These degree programs are for teachers and prospective teachers who wish to work with young children, focusing on birth through second grade in a range of general education settings.

 An early childhood lesson at Bank Street